 HI: So Maurice, let me ask you.
 You started with saying you are finally feeling good after four months.
 And you kind of insinuated that the virus had something to do with the new situation, staying at home.
 But now you’re saying after being at home for four months, you can’t wait to get back to work.
 So where is the line there?

 Maurice: Well the line is… When you have to spend let’s say three months in a house not being able to go out and you’re riddled with anxiety, it’s horrific and it’s like every day…it’s just the worst thing.
-But aside from that, now that I don’t have anxiety, its still not ideal even if I could go places.
+But aside from that, now that I don’t have anxiety, it’s still not ideal even if I could go places.
 I can’t do anything – I got to stay in the house most of the time.
 At least I can enjoy the goats.

 HI: And, your wife and kids.